CIF Parser¶

 CIF parsers in the small-molecules field need to deal with incorrect syntax.
 The papers about iotbx.cif and COD::CIF::Parser enumerate 12 and 10 common error categories, respectively.
 Nowadays the problem is less severe, especially in the MX community that embraced the CIF format later.
 So we’ve decided to add only the following rules to relax the syntax:

-names and lines can have any length like in STAR (the CIF spec imposes the limit of 2048 characters, but some mmCIF files from PDB exceed it, e.g. 3j3q.cif),
+names and lines can have any length like in STAR (the CIF spec imposes a limit of 2048 characters, but some mmCIF files from PDB exceed it, e.g. 3j3q.cif),

 block name (blockcode) can be empty, i.e. the block can start with bare